 For example, in a recent conversation with a close friend, the “Gobbledok” was referenced.
 It’s unbelievable to have this “mascot” of Smith’s Potato Crisps still popping up in random conversations today!
 Everybody from a certain generation remembers this character, which then generates a fondness and nostalgia associated with the brand.

 The other category of companies that inspire me are those that develop brand platforms that are confident and cut through with honesty about who they are.
-One of my favorites is Avis, the car rental services company.
-They developed the We Try Harder platform back in the 60’s and gave a positive spin to being the second one in the market after Hertz.
+One of my favourites is Avis, the car rental services company.
+They developed the We Try Harder platform back in the 60s and gave a positive spin to being the second one in the market after Hertz.
 In this instance, they acknowledged what consumers already knew, they are a challenger in the market, but also highlighted why that doesn’t necessarily matter.

 What type of resources would you recommend: podcasts, books, blogs?

-Possibly very predictably, I enjoy reading books about sociology or behavioral economics: Thinking Fast and Slow by Daniel Kahneman or Predictably Irrational by Dan Ariely.
+Possibly very predictably, I enjoy reading books about sociology or behavioural economics: Thinking Fast and Slow by Daniel Kahneman or Predictably Irrational by Dan Ariely.
 Books that get into how the brain works, what influences change, and how we can work with the innate irrationality of the human mind.

 The use of “nudging” audiences to guide the choices they make is fascinating.
-In marketing it’s important to remember that it can be the tiniest and most subtle details that influence how people make decisions, and ultimately engage with our businesses.
+In marketing, it’s important to remember that it can be the tiniest and most subtle details that influence how people make decisions, and ultimately engage with our businesses.